digital-medicine-research-group-UNAV/CRFE/readme.md

 ## Quickstart

 Let start with a basic example.
+This example is coded in *Examples/example_5.py*.
+See *Examples* folder for additional examples.

-After having downloaded the folder "CRFE" into the directory "Library," we proceed to create a new Python script within the subfolder named "Examples.
+After having downloaded the folder *CRFE* into the directory *Library*, we proceed to create a new Python script within the subfolder named *Examples*.

 Firstly, we will import the required modules.

 ```python